 History of the Hispanic Heritage Council of Western New York Inc.

-Erie County and The City of Buffalo honored all the contributions Latinos have made in our community with an elaborate ceremony on September 15, 2010 at the downtown Buffalo & Erie County Public Library during its official launch of the month long celebration, which honors the influence and the impact Hispanics have had upon this city and region, raises public awareness about the richness and diversity of Latin American culture, highlights the variety of cultural events during "Hispanic Heritage Month", and encourages pride throughout the local Hispanic community.
+Erie County and the City of Buffalo honored contributions Latinos have made in our community with an elaborate ceremony on September 15, 2010 at the Buffalo & Erie County Public Library.
+This marked the official launch of the month long festivities that are designed to raise public awareness about the richness and diversity of Latin American heritage, to highlight the variety of cultural events during "Hispanic Heritage Month", and to encourage pride throughout the local Hispanic community.
 In that same year, a collaboration began with several arts and cultural organizations of Erie County to create a calendar of events to mark "Hispanic Heritage Month."

-The Hispanic Heritage Council of Western New York, Inc. was established to foster and inspire awareness, understanding, and appreciation of the past, present, and future contributions of the Hispanic Community in WNY.
+The mission of the Hispanic Heritage Council is to foster and inspire awareness, understanding, and appreciation of the Hispanic community in Western New York.
 It is known as a leading organization that chronicles the past and creates opportunities for future contributions of the Hispanic community to Western New York's rich historical and cultural landscape.